 The One & Done Workout Program

-Scientists have devised a seven-minute workout regime that is said to have as many health benefits as a weight training session or a long run.
-You only require a chair, a wall and seven minutes of your life.
+Scientists have devised a 7 minute workout regime that is said to have as many health benefits as a weight training session or a long run.
+You only require a chair, a wall and a few minutes of your life.
 There's a catch though: Experts claim that you have to be in pain while doing the routine to reap the benefits.
-The new routine comprises of 12 exercises that utilize the body's own weight to achieve the same results as weight training in only seven minutes.
+The new routine comprises of 12 exercises that utilize the body's own weight to achieve the same results as weight training in only 7 minutes.

 But interval training needs intervals.
 That's why the experts who devised this system insist that for the workout regime to yield the intended benefits, the highly intensive workouts should be interrupted by short periods of recovery.
 Indeed, in the program, a 10-second rest period is recommended between the exercises.

 The exercises are also arranged in a way that allows for alternating of muscles to ensure the unexercised muscles get plenty of time to recover.
 In fact, Meredith Shirk is very particular on what exercises you should do, in which order you should do them and for how long you should do each.
 No discounts!

-The 12 exercises include push-up, jumping jacks, side plank, push-up and rotation, squat, wall sit, abdominal crunch, lunge, step-up on to chair, plank, and triceps dip on chair.
+The 12 exercises include push-ups, jumping jacks, side plank, push-up and rotation, squat, wall sit, abdominal crunch, lunge, step-up on to chair, plank, and triceps dip on chair.
 They need to be performed in rapid succession with each lasting for 30 seconds.
 But the intensity needs to be really high to get maximum results.
 On a discomfort scale of one to ten, the intensity should be hovering around eight.
-The seven minutes should be very unpleasant, certainly more than the scams claiming you can achieve results with little to no effort.
+These minutes should be very unpleasant.

 Does a short workout really work?
 Is it worth it?